solenya-group/solenya/README.md

 To write a reusable view, your first approach should be to merely write a function that returns a `VElement`.
 However, if your view function ends up requiring callbacks to write state back to a component, then you should probably rewrite that view as a component itself, to better encapsulate that state logic.

-You may also call `Component.onRefreshed' to queue a callback to perform DOM side effects after the next refresh.
+You may also call `Component.onRefreshed` to queue a callback to perform DOM side effects after the next refresh.
 You typically do so in the `view` method:

 ```typescript
    view() {